cabo/cddlc/README.md

 a different prettyprinter), `-t yaml`.
 These can be abbreviated (but don't do that in scripts).

+With `-t enum`, cddlc generates C-style enumeration type declarations from integer keys used in a map.

-The current version only can transform from input CDDL to one of the JSON/YAML formats of CDDL.
+Apart from creating enum declarations, the current version only can transform from input CDDL to one of the JSON/YAML formats of CDDL.

 ## Command line utilities